 Pros: You can use short wires and patch cords.
 You won't have to remove a seat or climb into the trunk.

 Cons: Only very small amps fit here.
-Close to some common noise sources.
+This puts your amp close to some common noise sources.

 Pros: Plenty of room for large amps.
 Near the rear speakers.

 Cons: You sacrifice some cargo space.
 Longer wires and patch cords are required.

 - Under a seat